News

 NVS Seminar: Dr. Whitney Sperrazza book launch, 11 September 2025

 Aug.
-29, 2025The NVS is delighted to be co-hosting a book launch for Dr. Whitney Sperrazza's Anatomical Forms: The Science of the Body in Early Modern Women's Poetry (University of Pennsylvania Press, 2025).
-Dr. Sperrazza is Assistant Professor of English at Texas A&M and will be in conversation with two other English Department colleagues, Dr. Kevin O'Sullivan and Dr. Katie Adkison.
+29, 2025The NVS was delighted to co-host a book launch for Dr. Whitney Sperrazza's Anatomical Forms: The Science of the Body in Early Modern Women's Poetry (University of Pennsylvania Press, 2025).
+Dr. Sperrazza is Assistant Professor of English at Texas A&M and was in conversation with two other English Department colleagues, Dr. Kevin O'Sullivan and Dr. Katie Adkison.